-If the direct debit attempt of the tuition fee or premastersfee fails, the student will receive a first reminder by e-mail.
-In this e-mail, the student is given the opportunity pay the current outstanding amount via an iDEAL link or money transfer within 15 days after the date the student received the e-mail.
+If the direct debit attempt of the tuition fee or premaster fee fails, the student will receive a payment reminder by e-mail.
+In this e-mail, the student is given the opportunity pay the current outstanding amount via a link or money transfer.
+If the outstanding amount has not been paid after 7 days, the student will receive a first dunning in which the student is given the opportunity to pay the outstanding amount within 15 days after receipt of the e-mail via a payment link or bank transfer.
+This is also the official WIK letter stating the possible consequences in case of non-compliance with the payment obligations.
 The student bears responsibility for transferring the amount.
 The Erasmus University Rotterdam will not make a second attempt to debit the amount.

-If the first payment reminder is not responded to, the student will receive a second payment reminder by e-mail.
+If the first payment dunning is not responded to, the student will receive a second dunning by e-mail.
 In this e-mail the student is requested to pay the outstanding amount, via IDEAL-link or money transfer, within 7 days after receiving the second reminder e-mail.
 The ERNA-account (access to the EUR-systems and e-mail) and the student card will be blocked.
 The claim will also be increased by a €40 administration fee.